RubenVG02/BioInsectiNet/README.md

 - Improving the structure of previously designed bioinsecticides based on the target protein
 - Predicting the toxicity of the designed bioinsecticides
 - Obtaining CSV files and screenshots of the results
-- Obtaining the 3D structure of the designed bioinsecticides in different formats (sdf, pdb, etc.)
+- Obtaining the 3D structure of the designed bioinsecticides in different formats (SFD, PDB, etc.)
 - Fast and easy to use